cenidetiot/DrivingApp/README.md

 ###  Configure your services

-**Configure your own Orion**
+**Configure your Orion**

 Edit the file : *ngsi/src/main/assets/config.properties*

     http.host=http://130.206.113.226 // Change it for your Orion host http.port=1026 // Change it form your Orion port http.apiversion=v2 // Change if for your Orion api version

 **Configure your smartsecurity service**

 Edit the file: *cenidetsdk/src/main/java/mx/edu/cenidet/cenidetsdk/utilities/ConfigServer.java*

     // Change it for your Service
     http_host("https://smartsecurity-webservice.herokuapp.com")

+Check the Api documentation of Smartsecurity Service [here](https://github.com/smartsdkCenidet/smartsecurity-web-service)

 **Configure your Firebase Cloud Messaging project**

 If you want to recive our notifications using our algorithms to send the notificatios to the users, you don't need to configure anything.

-But if you need to implement your own notifications, check [this guide](#) to configure them.
+But if you need to implement your own notifications, check [this guide](https://github.com/smartsdkCenidet/SmartSecurity-Notifications) to configure them.

 See all the documentation [here](#).